 The Bible is the Word of God.
 It is THE most powerful book that has ever been written.
 Have you ever wondered how we got the Bible?
 Did you know that the first parts of the Bible were written by hand, in Hebrew?
 Any copies also had to be handwritten.
 Over time, it was also translated into different languages.
 Imagine how long it took!
 The writers—they were called scribes—had to make sure every tiny detail of God’s Word was accurate.
 Everything was carefully checked.
 It was a very important job.

-[On a totally random side note: I guess that’s why they seemed to get a bit too big for their boots at times. :o ]
+[On a totally random side note, not included in the article: I guess that’s why they seemed to get a bit too big for their boots at times. :o Okay, back to the text…]

 One of the scrolls was a copy of the Old Testament book of Isaiah written about 125BC.
 The original book was written about 750BC.
 The earliest copy we had was from the 10th century.
 Naturally, everyone was curious to see how the two copies would compare.
 We all know how easily a story can change when it is passed around.
 And the Bible was passed around a lot.
 It went to three different continents and was copied many times.
 Was it still accurate?
 To everyone’s astonishment, the two copies—which were written 1000 years apart—were almost identical.
 All vital content remained the same.
 God had made sure that His Word could be trusted!

-And most importantly, when you write to your Compassion child about this exciting discovery, don’t forget to tell them about the author behind the Dead Sea Scrolls… :)
+And most importantly, when you write to your Compassion child about this exciting discovery, don’t forget to tell them about the author, the One behind the Dead Sea Scrolls… :)

 MORE INFORMATION ABOUT THE DEAD SEA SCROLLS (not necessary for this package, but just for your own personal interest… fascinating reading)